-I have a friend who buys outdoor fabrics & makes a profit of $400 on EACH set of custom boat curtains she sews.
+I have a friend who buys outdoor fabrics and makes a profit of $400 on each set of custom boat curtains she sews.
 I could have her call you if you'd like to talk to her.
 She doesn't sell on the internet, but directly to the manufacturer of the boat.
-She makes 2 or 3 sets of boat curtains a month along with her regular job at Joann fabrics plus selling sewn & stuffed muslin snowmen Christmas ornaments all year at farmers markets...
-These little snow men are "themed" in the local school colors & have little skis & snowboards on their feet.
-They sell for $14.95 each...
-She sprays glitter on them when their complete.
-They have black beads for eyes & a tiny toothpick that's been painted orange to look like a carrot nose & a tiny neck scarf made of fabric.
-This friend also sells aprons...
-But I'd stay away from those unless they are "Themed" because there are already zillions of gals out there already selling them.
+She makes 2 or 3 sets of boat curtains a month along with her regular job at Joann fabrics plus selling sewn and stuffed muslin snowmen Christmas ornaments all year at farmers markets.
+These little snow men are "themed" in the local school colors and have little skis and snowboards on their feet.
+They sell for $14.95 each.
+She sprays glitter on them when they're complete.
+They have black beads for eyes and a tiny toothpick that's been painted orange to look like a carrot nose and a tiny neck scarf made of fabric.
+This friend also sells aprons, but I'd stay away from those unless they are "themed" because there are already zillions of gals out there already selling them.

-The BIG bucks are in custom curtains...
-Have people measure their windows (draw a diagram of "how to") & give them 8 or 10 fabric choices to pick from or they can send you their own fabric that matches their decor.
+The big bucks are in custom curtains.
+Have people measure their windows (draw a diagram of "how to") and give them 8 or 10 fabric choices to pick from or they can send you their own fabric that matches their decor.

-Another thing that's big right now, (but seasonal) are simple tube tops for teenagers...
-Super easy, & super easy to mail You'd only need 2 or 3 sizes because they stretch.
-Also think about making Garden Hats, or "tool belts" or tool bucket belts for gardeners...
-At the market I sell at every Saturday, the biggest selling things are ANYTHING for the garden!
+Another thing that's big right now, (but seasonal) are simple tube tops for teenagers.
+They are super easy, and super easy to mail.
+You'd only need 2 or 3 sizes because they stretch.
+Also think about making garden hats, or "tool belts" or tool bucket belts for gardeners.
+At the market I sell at every Saturday, the biggest selling things are anything for the garden!

-Another way you can go is to specialize in BABY stuff, like 100% cotton flannel receiving blankets.
-It's hard to find quality 100% cotton baby & child's clothing these days & if you REALLY want to have something special sell "GREEN" organic cotton (& hemp) baby things.
-The organic clothing thing is the new up & coming "Thing"!
+Another way you can go is to specialize in baby stuff, like 100% cotton flannel receiving blankets.
+It's hard to find quality 100% cotton baby and child's clothing these days and if you really want to have something special sell "green" organic cotton (and hemp) baby things.
+The organic clothing thing is the new up and coming "thing"!

-CAUTION: stay away from clothing because it's hard to fit everyone & you'd need to carry to many sizes...
-But I also know a woman who makes quite a lot of money making "Themed" MENS shirts...
-Like with Harley flames, old cars, baseballs & bat or footballs on them...
-She spends a fortune buying rayon/poly fabrics by the bolt & just pumps them out... in S,M,L, & XL... & she has QUITE the inventory...
-(They sell for $49 - $59 ea) but like I said...
-If it were me.
-I'd stay away from clothes, especially women's clothes because they are picky about the fit & fabrics.
+CAUTION: stay away from clothing because it's hard to fit everyone and you'd need to carry to many sizes.
+But I also know a woman who makes quite a lot of money making "themed" mens' shirts, like with Harley flames, old cars, baseballs and bat or footballs on them.
+She spends a fortune buying rayon/poly fabrics by the bolt and just pumps them out in S,M,L, & XL.
+She has quite the inventory.
+They sell for $49 - $59 each, but like I said, if it were me I'd stay away from clothes, especially women's clothes because they are picky about the fit and fabrics.

 What about slip covers for furniture.
 If you are a good sewer and can make them look nice, I'm sure people would pay.